facebookresearch/sam2/README.md

 ![SAM 2 architecture](assets/model_diagram.png?raw=true)

-**Segment Anything Model 2 (SAM 2)** is a foundation model towards solving promptable visual segmentation in images and videos.
+The **Segment Anything Model 2 (SAM 2)** is a foundation model towards solving promptable visual segmentation in images and videos.
 We extend SAM to video by considering images as a video with a single frame.
 The model design is a simple transformer architecture with streaming memory for real-time video processing.
 We build a model-in-the-loop data engine, which improves model and data via user interaction, to collect [**our SA-V dataset**](https://ai.meta.com/datasets/segment-anything-video), the largest video segmentation dataset to date.
 SAM 2 trained on our data provides strong performance across a wide range of tasks and visual domains.

 ![SA-V dataset](assets/sa_v_dataset.jpg?raw=true)

 ## Installation

+The code requires `python>=3.10`, as well as `pytorch>=2.3.1` and `torchvision>=0.18.1`.
+Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
+Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 Please install SAM 2 on a GPU machine using: